Kapendev/joka/README.md

 # 🃏 Joka

 A nogc utility library for the [D programming language](https://dlang.org/).
-Joka provides data structures and functions that work without garbage collection, offering precise memory control and minimal runtime overhead.
+Joka provides data structures and functions that work without garbage collection, offering precise memory control.
+It is designed to complement the D standard library, not replace it.

 ## Modules